eerkela/bertrand/README.rst

    within their series and dataframe objects, substantial memory savings and performance improvements can be achieved.
-Sparse data structures and lossless downcasting make it possible to shrink data by up to a factor of 10 in some cases, increasing access to big data and enhancing compatibility with statically-typed production code.
+Sparse data structures and lossless downcasting make it possible to shrink data by up to a factor of 10 in some cases, and conversions can be used to enhance compatibility with statically-typed, third party libraries.

 ..
 TODO: uncomment this once the package is pushed to PyPI